qurit/xcat-sims/README.md

 Please use the following references if you publish results with help from this software tool:

-R. Fedrigo, et al., “Development of the Lymphatic System in the 4D XCAT Phantom for Improved Multimodality Imaging Research”, J. Nuc.
-Med., vol. 62, publication 113, 2021.
+R. Fedrigo, et al., “Development of scalable lymphatic system in the 4D XCAT phantom: Application to quantitative evaluation of lymphoma PET segmentations", Med.
+Phys., vol. 49, pp. 6871-6884, 2022.

 The Matlab component of this framework is adapted from the PET simulation and image reconstruction tool, as described by: